bomberstudios/artboard-manager/README.md

 - **Horizontal Space**: the amount of pixels you want to have between your Artboard columns.
 The default is 50.
 - **Vertical Space**: the amount of pixels you want to have between your Artboard rows.
 The default is 100.
 - **Rename Artboards**: if enabled, the plugin will rename _all_ Artboards in the current page when arranging the layout, so handle it with care!
-- **Arrange on Add**: if enabled, the Artboards will be automatically arranged when a new Artboard is added to the canvas.
-Defaults to on.
 - **Arrange Symbols**: if enabled, Artboards which are masters for Symbols are also arranged.
 Defaults to off.
 - **Arrange Symbols Page**: if enabled, Artboards in the Symbols page will be arranged when you move them.
 It defaults to off, in case you’re using something like [Symbol Organiser](https://github.com/sonburn/symbol-organizer).
 - **Exclude Pattern**: if your Artboard names start with this pattern, they will be ignored by the plugin.
 Defaults to `--`.

 ## TODO